 - Explaining to them how it is done.

-- Making it fun – don’t get serious if your kid refuses to use the toilet.
+- Making it fun – don’t get serious if your child refuses to use the toilet.

 Remember that a stubborn child may take longer to learn to use the toilet than an obedient one.
-It is important that you remain patient and work with your kid to help them reach the goal, rather than push them towards it.
+You must remain patient and work with your child to help them reach the goal, rather than push them towards it.

 Children tend to be very fussy when it comes to food.
-That said, you cannot always feed your kid what he or she wants.
-The best way to make sure your stubborn kids get what is good for them is to make dinner time fun.
+That said, you cannot always feed your child what they want.
+The best way to make sure your stubborn children get what is good for them is to make dinner time fun.

-- Use creative ways to present the food to your little one.
+- Use creative ways to present food to your little one.

 - Get them involved at the dinner table (ask them to set the table up, serve, etc.).